Claire Ptak

 Claire Ptak is an American baker, food writer, and food stylist.
-She owns and runs a bakery-café, Violet Cakes, in London's East End.
-Alongside running her own business, Ptak has also published an array of cookbooks and written a food column for the Guardian and the Observer Food Monthly.
+She owns and runs a bakery-café Violet Cakes in London's East End.
+In addition, she has published an array of cookbooks and written a food column for The Guardian and The Observer.
 She is widely known for having baked the royal wedding cake for the wedding of the Duke and Duchess of Sussex – a layered sponge filled and covered with a lemon and elderflower buttercream icing.

 Early life

 Claire Ptak grew up in Inverness, California, where she learned to bake with her mother and grandmother.
 She baked a cake for a friend's wedding when she was just seventeen and worked at local bakers, Bovine Bakery and Cakework.
 She went on to study film at Mills College in California and worked as a film and fashion assistant in San Francisco following her graduation.

 Career

 Ptak served as a pastry chef at Chez Panisse, where she was mentored by Alice Waters for three years.
 In 2005, she moved to London and quickly became a food stylist for celebrity chefs such as Yotam Ottolenghi, Nigella Lawson, and Jamie Oliver.
 Alongside her food styling, Claire writes a food column for The Guardian and has published five cookbooks.
 In 2008, Ptak began running a stall at Broadway Market in East London, where she sold cookies, pies, and cakes made at home with fresh buttercream flavoured with seasonal ingredients.
 Following two years at the market, Ptak expanded the business out of her home and moved the Violet Cakes stall to a derelict building in Hackney, which she renovated into a bakery-café.
 Initially, she planned to just use it for cooking and baking, but local enthusiasm encouraged her to open it as a shop and café.